-In terms of life and career, most people want to think big.
-But in the stock market, sometimes it pays off to think small.
+Let’s talk small-cap stocks.
+In life and career, most people want to think big.
+But in the stock market, sometimes it pays to think small.

-When you purchase stocks from large, established companies, you may make profits over time.
-But it can take months or even years.
+When you buy stock in large, established companies, you may profit over time … But that can take months or even years.

-Small-cap stocks offer you the opportunity to invest in growth companies and potentially earn profits.
-In this post, I’ll introduce you to small-cap stocks, including what they are, how to find them, and how you can benefit by trading them.
+In this post, I’ll introduce you to small-cap stocks — what they are, how to find them, and how you can learn to trade them.